thepranjalrai/Visual-Novel/README.md

 - Right Click on the instanced Scene (node)
 - Select the **Make scene Local** option

-This will copy the scene as part of the parent scene and will no longer further the scene file saved in commons/
+This will copy the scene as part of the parent scene and will no longer ruin the scene file saved in commons/

 However, any **resources referenced** e.g. (textures and most importantly, _scripts_) in the instanced node, **will point to the same location on disk**.
 To overcome that, make sure to manually and    recursively make all sub-resources and their properties local, (if    required) and save new resources in the current scene folder.

  - ### Levels/
-To have 8 directories names "Level1/", "Level2/".. to save Level scene and resources local to the level.
+To have 8 sub-directories names "Level1/", "Level2/".. to save Level scene and resources local to the level.
 Pretty self explanatory.
  - ### Other Scenes/
 To have scenes that are not really _reusable_ (as in commons/) and not really level related. e.g. the Intro scene.

+>_Do not move any files around the repository without prior discussion.
+There are formalities that will need to be synced with the editor as well as collaborators._

+## Contributing to the project
+We have to be _very_ communicative about our work and try best not to touch files that are being used by other people.
+Let's figure out branches that everyone is going to work on, and how to merge them safely.

-## More to be added later ¯\_(ツ)_/¯
+## More to be added later `¯\_(ツ)_/¯`
-> beep boop, please text me queries, pls pls, Ive read a lot and I'm almost working alone in the dev dept. Sorry for the push.
+Working  with the Godot editor is going to be quite a task, _please (I insist) contact me for any queries._
+>(Pranjal)